fasrc/helmod/doc/FAQ.md

 sudo rm "%{_prefix}"
 ```

+Sometimes software even still has trouble because it canonicalizes the symbolic link.
+In that case, create a real directory instead of a symlink (owned by you, not root), move everything after the software installs, and remove the directory.

 Also, add this to the top of the spec file, so that you don't get any failures from /usr/lib/rpm/check-buildroot if the production location is referenced with the build outputs:

 ``` spec